salimtoumache/salimtoumache/README.md

 - 👋 Hi, I’m @salimtoumache
 - 👀 I’m interested in deep learning / embedded systems / mechatronics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer vision
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  deep learning and computer vision projects
-- 📫 How to reach me ...
+- 📫 How to reach me salimtoumache@gmail.com

 <!---
 salimtoumache/salimtoumache is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.